 Many fears and problems can feel overwhelming in your head.
 If they are down on paper, suddenly they seem so unimportant or easy to solve.

-Sadly I have not yet managed to have a daily routine with writing diary.
+Sadly, I have not yet managed to have a daily routine for writing a diary.
 But if I am doing it for 1 week straight I already feel a huge difference.

 I am much less reactive and stressed.

-The great thing with writing diary is that you only need a pen and piece of paper.
+The great thing about writing a diary is that you only need a pen and a piece of paper.
 90% of the things I write down I never look at again.
 The fact of writing them down already does the job for me.

 Chess is a stressful Sport.
-If we do not do anything special, the stress will build up with every day on a tournament.
+If we do not do anything special, the stress will build up with every day of a tournament.

 That is why it is very important to know what you can do to reduce the stress levels in between two games.